MOVES-Morningstar, ITG, Lloyds Banking, Vanguard, Lombard Odier

 (Adds Barclays, CPPIB and Deutsche Bank)

-July 5 The following financial services industry appointments were announced on Wednesday.
+July 5 (Reuters) - The following financial services industry appointments were announced on Wednesday.
 To inform us of other job changes, email moves@thomsonreuters.com.

 Investment research firm Morningstar named Jason Dubinsky chief financial officer, effective July 24.